rothgar/netdata-wiki/snmp.node.js.md

 `update_every` is the update frequency for each server, in seconds.

 `max_request_size` limits the maximum number of OIDs that will be requested in a single call.
 The default is 50.
 Lower this number of you get `TooBig` errors in netdata error.log.

+`family` sets the name of the submenu of the dashboard each chart will appear under.

 If you need to define many charts using incremental OIDs, you can use something like this: